-The Mississippi Sound runs east-west along Mississippi Coast.
+The Mississippi Sound is classified as Recreation.
+The waterbody runs east-west along Mississippi Coast.
 The Mississippi Sound is separated from the Gulf of Mexico on its southern side by the Mississippi-Alabama barrier islands.
 The following nickel criteria are applicable for this waterbody for the protection of aquatic life: